See our new video:

 Gaza residents live in a man-made catastrophe:

 - 2019 saw an increase in electricity from an average of 6.6 to still only 12 hours per day.
+(OCHA).
+In 2021 rolling power cuts averaged 11 hours per day.
 (OCHA)

 - 94% of schools in Gaza operate on double shifts due to lack of classroom space.
 (BBC-UNRWA)